 The Bottom Line

 How is alcohol removed from cider?
 Usually by combining vacuum distillation with reverse osmosis, tuned to preserve the delicate apple esters that give cider its character.
 If you lose the apple character in cider, you can't dose a bottle of apple essence to fix it without tasting confected.
-The methods are the same ones used for beer and wine — same toolkit, same principles — adapted for apple fermentation's fruitier, more volatile profile.
+The methods are the same ones used for beer and wine, the same toolkit and the same principles, adapted for apple fermentation's fruitier, more volatile profile.

 “If you lose the apple character in cider, you can't dose a bottle of apple essence to fix it without tasting confected”